28th Annual Celebration and Benefit

-Mahalo for donating your time to join the Kona Brewers Festival in raising funds for Hawaii's environment, culture and youth.
-This year, we will have 42 breweries.
-We’ll need 2 volunteers per station, one to pour and serve and the other to take off wristband tabs.
+Mahalo for donating your time to join the Kona Brewers Festival in raising funds for Hawaii’s environment, culture and youth.
+This year, we will have 30 breweries.
+We’ll need 45 volunteers this year, to pour and serve and ensure tokens are received for each sample.
 We’ll also assign people in each circle to provide assistance and relief.

 THIS IS A MANDATORY MEETING ~ NO EXCEPTIONS

 - Instructions from the Dept. of Liquor Control

 - Your volunteer admissions wrist band, T-shirt and commemorative mug

 - Complete list of beers being served throughout Festival

 - We will have light refreshments available for you to enjoy till 3:00

 Please go to your assigned station by 3:15.
 Notify a Circle Monitor if you have a special circumstance and you need to be reassigned.

 - Check that beer tap handles are attached / screwed on.